Skip to main content

 COPD Foundation/Alpha-1 Foundation (2016 CPG)Test all patients with COPD regardless of age/ethnicity

 Test all patients with COPD for AATD.
-Early detection and treatment is essential to reduce the potential for irreversible organ damage.2-4,8-10
+Early detection and management is essential to reduce the potential for irreversible organ damage.2-4,8-10

 Microscope icon